robotic-vision-lab/Attention-With-Varying-Receptive-Fields-Network/README.md

 and `pillow` need to be installed along with their dependencies.
 The experiments were conducted on Ubuntu 20 using an Anaconda 3 environment.
 These experiments were ran with a NVIDIA GPU and CUDA installed.
-To create the environment, run the following commands from an Ubuntu terminal with Anaconda 3 installed:
+To create the environment, run the following commands from an Ubuntu terminal with Anaconda 3 installed.

 Create the conda environment: